lhecker/dwrite-hlsl/README.md

 ## Missing features

-* ClearType<br>
-  I'll add support for this at a later point in time.
 * Emojis<br>
   Emojis are luckily very simple to draw and I'll add support later:
   * Draw them with grayscale antialiasing (and not ClearType).